Coyote, California

-Coyote is an unincorporated community in a narrowing of Santa Clara Valley astride Coyote Creek, between San Jose and Morgan Hill's Madrone district, in Santa Clara County, California.
+Coyote is an unincorporated community in Santa Clara Valley astride Coyote Creek and between San Jose and Morgan Hill's Madrone district in Santa Clara County.
 Part of Coyote is inside the city limits of San Jose.
-Its ZIP Code is 95013; there is a small U.S. Post Office.
+Its ZIP Code is 95013, and there is a small U.S. Post Office.
 It is inside telephone area codes 408 and 669.

 History

 Once the site of the Twelve Mile House (a stagecoach station on the Butterfield Overland Mail route), Coyote is notable for its historic Grange Hall, close to the Post Office and the Metcalf Energy Center.
 The town's name was changed from Burnett to Coyote because residents saw many coyotes in the area.
 The town nearly disappeared after U.S. Route 101 was rerouted as a freeway about one kilometer (0.6 mile) east of the town.
-The community was nearly absorbed by San Jose's urban sprawl, until collapse of the dot-com bubble canceled the city's plans.
+The community was nearly absorbed by San Jose's urban sprawl, until the collapse of the dot-com bubble canceled the city's plans.
 San Jose, however, still owns much of the land in the area after purchasing it prior to 2001.